alexrollings/FittingProgramme/README.md

 which houses the following sub-directories:

 - `data_tuples` - contains the analysis nTuples with offline selections applied (apart from those specified in the fitting code).
-The root files are labelled by year, polarity and decay and mode.
+The root files are labelled by year, polarity and decay mode.
 - `roodatasets` - contains roodatasets of the above nTuples, split by $`B`$ charge, to be read into the fit.
 - `mc_roofit_results` - contains RooFit results of fits to MC, from which the value and error of fixed PDF parameters are read in.
 - `efficiencies` - contains text files of MC selection efficiencies used to correct raw yields, and box efficiencies used to split the total yield for each component into each mass sample.